egpaf-global/nlims_controller_global/README.md

    ```

 3. **Data Synchronization to CHSU NLIMS**:
-   To push orders from the Local NLIMS to the CHSU NLIMS, a job named `master_nlims:sync_data_to` must be scheduled in the crontab.
+   To push orders from the Local NLIMS to the CHSU NLIMS, a job named `master_nlims:sync_data` must be scheduled in the crontab.
 This job ensures that pending data is sent to the CHSU NLIMS.
    ```bash
    0 */2 * * *  /bin/bash -l -c 'cd /var/www/nlims_controller && rvm use 2.5.3 && RAILS_ENV=development bundle exec rake master_nlims:sync_data --silent >> log/pull_from_master_nlims.log 2>&1'
    ```